Log in

 HubSpot helps you build a knowledge base to answer recurrent customer support questions.

-Pipedrive does more than CRM/sales, but not quite to the level of HubSpot.
+Pipedrive does more than CRM/sales, but not quite on the level of HubSpot.
 Here are some of the add-ons available on Pipedrive:

 • LeadBooster adds live chat and chatbots to your website, while also introducing prospecting and other lead generation features.